CEO and Founder

 Amy originally attended the Jacobs School of Music to study classical clarinet and served on the Board of Directors for the Baltimore Symphony Orchestra.
 She holds a B.A. in political science, game theory and economics from Indiana University and an M.S. from the Columbia University Graduate School of Journalism.
 She also earned Nikyu Certification in the Japanese government-administered Language Proficiency Test.
-In addition, she earned the rank of Shodan in Aikido, but a serious accident during training forced her to retire.
-She lives in Baltimore and in New York City.
+In addition, she earned the rank of Shodan (first-degree black belt) in Aikido, but a serious accident during training a few years ago forced her to retire.

 • • •